dbucher1234/AI_molecular_generator/README.md

 Interestingly, compound 21 is also known as **Decloxizine**—a known H₁-blocker _not_ present in our training set.
 However, it may not be sufficiently original.

 To generate more diverse or potentially novel scaffolds, one can **skip STEP 2** entirely and sample directly from the general `reinvent.prior`.
-Below are a few examples obtained this way:
+Below are a just few examples obtained this way:

 ![Diverse Hits without STEP2](images/skip_step2.png)